 West tells the TD that he forgot they were playing Bergen raises and intended his bid as a strong jump shift.
 West got UI from partner's explanation.
 We need to know what would happen without the UI.
-When this hand came up in real life, the poll was made with pairs of players in a way that no player was aware of the potential misunderstanding.
-The Wests assumed that their partner knew the $3 \blacklozenge$ bid was a strong jump shift, and the Easts assumed that partner had made a Bergen raise.
-All the Easts bid $4 \blacktriangledown$ over $3 \spadesuit$, and the Wests followed with 4NT.
-None of the Wests bid $6 \spadesuit$.
+When this hand came up in real life (DIC Matt Smith), the poll was made with pairs of players in a way that no player was aware of the potential misunderstanding.
+The Wests assumed that their partner knew the 3 bid was a strong jump shift, and the Easts assumed that partner had made a Bergen raise.
+All the Easts bid 4 over 3, and the Wests followed with 4NT.
+None of the Wests bid 6.

 When dealing with cases of mistaken explanations, one of the main points is to establish if there is damage created by the wrong information being given.
-Let's see this recent example:
+The other is to establish what would the outcome be if the right information was given instead.